heleneopencell/bixels/README.md

 # bixels.box
+This tutorial will cover how to build a box / cover for for Bixels;
-Box for Bixels; Simple DIY transilluminator / plate-reader to illuminate fluorescent proteins. www.bixels.io
+Bixels is a simple DIY transilluminator / plate-reader to illuminate fluorescent proteins.
+More info: www.bixels.io